Big-Life-Lab/cchsflow/CONTRIBUTING.md

-# Contributing to bllflow
+# Contributing to cchsflow

-This outlines how to propose a change to cchsflow.
+This page outlines how to contribute to the `cchsflow` package.

+## Adding variables to cchsflow

+### Transforming existing CCHS variables

+Using the naming conventions described in the [`variables.csv`](https://big-life-lab.github.io/cchsflow/articles/variablesSheet.html) and [`variableDetails.csv`](https://big-life-lab.github.io/cchsflow/articles/variableDetails.html) you can add more CCHS variables that can be transformed and harmonized across cycles.

+### Creating a derived variable

+You will first need to create a custom function that will carry out the necessary transformations needed for your derived variable.
+You will then need to specify your derived variable on `variables.csv` and `variableDetails.csv`.
+For more information, [click here]('~../Vignettes/howtoaddvariables.html').

 ## Documentation